Economy of Denmark: Agriculture

 Agriculture was once the most important industry in Denmark.
 Nowadays, it is of minor economic importance.
 In 2016, 62,000 people, or 2.5% of all employed people worked in agriculture and horticulture.
 Another 2,000 people worked in fishing.
 As value added per person is relatively low, the share of national value added is somewhat lower.
 Total gross value added in agriculture, forestry and fishing amounted to 1.6% of total output in Denmark (in 2017).
 Despite this, Denmark is still home to various types of agricultural production.
-Within animal husbandry, it includes dairy and beef cattle, pigs, poultry and fur animals (primarily mink) – all sectors that produce mainly for export.
+Within animal husbandry, it includes dairy and beef cattle, pigs, poultry and fur animals – all sectors that produce mainly for export.
 Regarding vegetable production, Denmark is a leading producer of grass-, clover- and horticultural seeds.
 The agriculture and food sector as a whole represented 25% of total Danish commodity exports in 2015.

 63% of the land area of Denmark is used for agricultural production – the highest share in the world according to a report from University of Copenhagen in 2017.
 The Danish agricultural industry is historically characterized by freehold and family ownership, but due to structural development farms have become fewer and larger.
 In 2020 the number of farms was approximately 33,000, of which approximately 10,000 were owned by full-time farmers.

 Animal production

 The tendency toward fewer and larger farms has been accompanied by an increase in animal production, using fewer resources per produced unit.

 The number of dairy farmers has reduced to about 3,800 with an average herd size of 150 cows.
 The milk quota is 1,142 tonnes.
-Danish dairy farmers are among the largest and most modern producers in Europe.
 More than half of the cows live in new loose-housing systems.
 Export of dairy products accounts for more than 20 percent of the total Danish agricultural export.
 The total number of cattle in 2011 was approximately 1.5 million.
 Of these, 565,000 were dairy cows and 99,000 were suckler cows.
 The yearly number of slaughtering of beef cattle is around 550,000.

 For more than 100 years the production of pigs and pig meat was a major source of income in Denmark.
-The Danish pig industry is among the world's leaders in areas such as breeding, quality, food safety, animal welfare and traceability creating the basis for Denmark being among the world's largest pig meat exporters.
 Approximately 90 percent of the production is exported.
-This accounts for almost half of all agricultural exports and for more than 5 percent of Denmark's total exports.
+This accounts for almost half of all agricultural exports and for around 5 percent of Denmark's total exports.
 About 4,200 farmers produce 28 million pigs annually.
 Of these, 20.9 million are slaughtered in Denmark.